mturley/PhraseCards/docs/dspec/dspec.md

 [Robert, Sean 11/14]

 #### Overview
-[Robert, Yue 11/14]
+[Robert, Yue, Mike 11/14]

-<p>Most of the website is scripted in Javascript but the game itself uses Blaze.
-Style.css is used within most of the web pages of the site, and basically contains the unique formats we implement for the web pages.
-In addition, all of the views of the app uses EJS.
-The website contains features from the individual aspect, such as personal profile, to the community aspect(ie. lobby and chat room).
+The application is built in Javascript on top of a Node.js server environment customized with the ExpressJS web framework for Node.
+The server uses EJS to render static pages and initial page templates, and some of the client-side pages use dynamic reactive template updates powered by Blaze.
+CSS styles based on Foundation with some customizations are used across all pages of the application for the look and feel.
+The website contains features from the individual aspect, such as personal profile, to the community aspect (ie. lobby and chat room).
 The remaining components are focused on the game aspect of the app.
-Certain components , like stories, are necessary for the game to run properly, while others simply enhance the players' experience.</p>
+Certain components, like stories, are necessary for the game to run properly, while others simply enhance the players' experience.

 #### Login
 [Yue, Colby 11/14]